 Ready to start your tax preparation?
 Keep these five things in mind.
 And refer to the checklist as you prepare.

-Corrected forms may be sent as soon as February 8 and typically continue through September.
+Corrected forms may be sent as soon as early February and typically continue through September.
 Investments that often see capital reallocated include mutual funds, regulated investment companies (RICs), and real estate investment trusts (REITs) because they have so many different investments.
 Simple equity or options investments, which typically don’t reallocate their income, don’t usually send out corrected forms.

 If you sold any investments last year and have capital gains or losses to report, you’ll need to file a Schedule D. To complete this schedule, you’ll need to know: